Karl Pillemer: The Legacy Project

 In 2004, Pillemer described becoming discouraged with the degree to which his research focused exclusively on "the problems of older people and older people as problems."
 Influenced by concerns about growing ageism and age segregation in contemporary society, he began a series of studies designed to tap the practical life wisdom of older people.
 Over the ensuing decade, he conducted surveys and in-depth interview studies of over 2,000 older Americans, systematically collecting their advice for living in a number of domains, including career, marriage, child-rearing, avoiding regrets, and aging well.
 These studies form the largest data set ever assembled of the advice of older people, and included a survey of the advice for love and marriage of 700 long-married elders.
 The research resulted in two popular books: 30 Lessons for Living: Tried and True Advice from the Wisest Americans and 30 Lessons for Loving: Advice from the Wisest Americans on Love, Relationships, and Marriage.
 Based on this research, Pillemer has worked internationally to promote the role of older people as sources of practical advice and encouraged both individuals and organizations to incorporate elder wisdom into daily life.
 The Legacy Project has been featured in multiple media.

+The Cornell Family Reconciliation Project

+Pillemer is the founder of the Cornell Family Reconciliation Project, which conducted the first national survey on family estrangement.
+Pillemer published a book, Fault Lines: Fractured Families and How to Mend Them, that details the results of this ground-breaking study and includes rich, in-depth interviews with hundreds of people who have experienced family estrangement, as well as insights from leading family researchers and therapists.
+The book combines the advice of family members who have successfully reconciled with powerful insights from social science research to offer a unique guide to mending families fractured by estrangement.

 Personal life

 Pillemer is married to Clare McMillan.
-They have two children, film producer Hannah Pillemer (1981) and neuropsychologist Sarah Pillemer (1987), and two grandchildren, Clare and Thomas (2016).
+They have two children, film producer Hannah Pillemer (1981) and neuropsychologist Sarah Pillemer (1987), and three grandchildren, Clare and Thomas (2016), and Mark (2022).